Blue-winged leafbird

 The male is green-bodied with a yellow-tinged head, black face and throat.
 It has a blue moustachial line.
 The female differs in that it has a greener head and blue throat, and young birds are like the female but without the blue throat patch.

 It is common to fairly common throughout most of its range, and therefore considered to be of least concern by BirdLife International.

 The superficially similar golden-fronted leafbird lacks blue in the flight feathers and tail, and has a golden forehead.

 As in other leafbirds, the call of the blue-winged leafbird consists of a rich mixture of imitations of the calls of various other species of birds.

+Their wings are blue because cells in their feathers have gyroid crystals.